 Cloud Gaming is a great way to enjoy the latest games for those who don’t own a gaming rig with the latest and the greatest hardware.
 The tech that allows one to play games via Cloud Gaming is still in its development phase for most regions.
 To give you an example of one, NVIDIA GeForce Now is not yet available in most regions.

 Furthermore, the popularity of Cloud Gaming can be owed partly to the COVID-19 pandemic, forcing us into our homes, where, for most of us, gaming came to the rescue.
-Meanwhile, Cloud Gaming is not just restricted to one company; rather, many tech giants offer their service as a gaming service.
-This article will further explore what NVIDIA GeForce Now, as part of Cloud Gaming, offers and how the service works.
+Meanwhile, Cloud Gaming is not just restricted to one company; many tech giants offer their gaming services.
+This article will further explore what NVIDIA GeForce Now offers and how the service works as part of Cloud Gaming.

 How does ‘NVIDIA GeForce Now’ work?